 The shower stall is the part of the bathroom where you take a shower from.
-It can be a walk-in shower or have a bathtub, shower panel, overhead or handheld shower head or other parts.
+It can be a walk-in shower or have a bathtub, shower panel, overhead or handheld shower head, and other parts.
 Knowing how to clean a shower stall helps prevent damage to its parts.
 It also helps prevent the growth of mold and mildew.

-Clean shower stall walls with a mix of 1 cup ammonia, ½ cup white vinegar, ¼ cup baking soda and 1 gallon of hot water.
-Apply it to the wall with a sponge then scrub with a brush before rinsing with hot water.
+Clean shower stall walls with a mix of 1 cup of ammonia, ½ cup of white vinegar, ¼ cup of baking soda, and 1 gallon of hot water.
+Apply it to the wall with a sponge, then scrub with a brush before rinsing with hot water.
 Pat dry.
-The easiest way to clean a shower stall is to wipe and air it after each use.
+The easiest way to clean a shower stall is to wipe and air it afterward.

-Some of the best commercial shower stall cleaners include Clorox for mold; CLR Calcium, Lime and Rust Remover; and Bucko Soap Scum and Grime Remover.
+Some of the best commercial shower stall cleaners include Clorox for mold and CLR Calcium, Lime and Rust Remover.
 These cleaners can be used on various surfaces and to clean various types of dirt.

 How to Clean Shower Stall